mindspore-ai/docs/tutorials/training/source_en/advanced_use/lineage_and_scalars_comparision.md

 Figure 4: Overview page

 Figure 4 shows the optimization objective distribution, parameter importance, and scatter plots.
+You can select the optimization objective to view the importance of the parameters, and then click the histogram to view the scatter plot of the parameters and optimization objective.

 ## Dataset Lineage